thy0s/touying-criterion/lib.typ

   touying-slide(self: self, body)
 })

-/*
-"outline-slide" based on the standard slide:
+///"outline-slide" based on the standard slide:
-- depth: Describes the max heading level displayed in the outline
+/// - depth: Describes the max heading level displayed in the outline
-- title: Modify the title of the outline slide (e.g. for different languages) */
+/// - title: Modify the title of the outline slide (e.g. for different languages)
 #let outline-slide(
   depth: 2,
   title: "Outline",